 Get a quick online decision within minutes and check your eligibility applying without affecting your credit rating!

 What is a logbook loan?

-A logbook loan is a form of ‘secured’ loan.
-When a loan is secured it means that a high value asset is used as collateral for the lender, so they have the ability to take the asset should you fail to meet the payments.
+A logbook loan is a form of secured loan.
+When a loan is secured it means that a high value asset is used as collateral for the lender, so they have the ability to take the asset should you fail to meet the monthly payments.
 In this case, the asset is a vehicle, whether that be a car or a motorcycle.
-If you fail to meet the payment schedule, the lender can therefore take the vehicle from you and use the profits from the sale of it to pay off the rest of the loan.
+If you fail to meet the loan repayment schedule, the lender can therefore take the vehicle from you and use the profits from the sale of it to pay off the rest of the loan.